 In addition to our community specific work, Forward Cities works in regions that are striving to expand their entrepreneurial output and innovation capacity—particularly within currently under-connected and/or under-invested communities.

-The Ohio Learning Collaborative, made possible by Huntington Bank, is helping five participating cities better understand the current health of their equitable entrepreneurial economies and begin to develop prioritized strategies that leverage the historic resilience within their local communities of color to meet the evolving needs of existing and emerging and established Black and Latinx owned small businesses.
+This learning collaborative, made possible by Huntington Bank, is helping five participating cities better understand the current health of their equitable entrepreneurial economies and begin to develop prioritized strategies that leverage the historic resilience within their local communities of color to meet the evolving needs of existing and emerging and established Black and Latinx owned small businesses.
 They are doing so in a fashion that allows for parallel learning and understanding, helping to ensure a real time sharing of best practices and stronger connectivity with cities experiencing common challenges.

 By working across a region or state, there are opportunities to break down the urban-rural divide, leverage regional/state funding, and foster shared learning and collaboration.
 We piloted a regional approach in our home state of North Carolina through an initiative called InnovateNC and are working to expand our regional impact model in other states.